 Four core language skill courses are offered every semester to include Listening and Speaking, Grammar, Reading and Writing as well as a TOEFL Preparation course.
 Additional multi-skills courses are also offered but can change from semester to semester.

-Start dates for terms are August, January and July.
-All F1 students must complete 26 weeks prior to a vacation period.
-Contact the Intensive English Program coordinator for specific dates.
+Start dates for terms are August and January.
+All F-1 students must complete 26 weeks prior to a vacation period.
+Contact the firstname.lastname@example.org for specific dates.

 Test of English as a Foreign Language (TOEFL)